An upbeat cartoon & guide book about living abroad

 7. Visiting family and friends in the native country.

-Each chapter is an equal mix of text and illustrations.
-In addition to the personal experiences and intercultural experts’ viewpoints, there are 35 real-life cartoons and 75 tips how to make the most of your time abroad.
+Each chapter is a balanced mix of text and illustrations.
+GREETINGS FROM ABROADLAND – Experiences of Family Life Abroad is written especially for international parents and others who are curious about living abroad.
+It comes with 35 real-life cartoons and 75 tips how to make the most of your time abroad.

 Back cover text